 1031 and 721 exchanges help with tax deferrals but will lead you down two very different real estate investing paths.
 Neither is necessarily better than the other — you just need to know which real estate exchange path you’d like to take before making a decision.

 Sometimes, owners can use a 1031 exchange and a 721 exchange together to get the final investment they want.

 Not sure which option is right for you?
 Don't worry — Flock Homes can help.

 Flock Homes specializes in 721 exchanges and 1031 DST exchanges.
-Give us a call at (720) 703-9992, and we can help talk you through your options.
+Call us at (720) 703-9992, and we can help you with your options.